-Translation is the replacement of textual material in one language (SL) by equivalent textual material in another language (TL) (Catford 1965:20).
+Translation is the replacement of textual material in the language (SL) by equivalent textual material in another language (TL) (Catford 1965:20).
 Based on the statement above, translation is an activity to change the meaning of textual material in original language into the other language, not the text but the content of the text.
-However, people who want to translate a book have to master both of the languages (SL and TL).
+However, people who wants to translate a book have to master both of the languages (SL and TL).

-A translated text taken from a book entitled "Reversing Heart Disease" becomes an object of translation.
-It is chosen as its content is considered as useful to be known by public in different languages and different countries.
-This translated text expected to be helpful for readers with heart disease in particular the readers using Indonesian language (as a target language).
-The chosen text is considered as important to know and to understand as it talks about how to keep the healthy heart by doing exercise.
-What kind of exercise should be chosen and how many times people should do exercise in every week.
+The translated text taken from a book entitled "Nature Cure for Common Diseases" becomes the object of translation.
+It is chosen as its content is considered useful to be known by public in different languages and different countries.
+This translated text expected to be helpful for readers in particular using Indonesian language (as a target language).
+The chosen text is considered as important to know and to understand as it talks about how to cure or overcome diseases with some natural treatment.
+What kind of natural treatment and what the benefit of natural treatment.